CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 Our ETLs check JHU data ***every hour***.
 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

+Additionally, a [Google Sheet](https://docs.google.com/spreadsheets/d/1Vk7aGL7O0ZVQRySwh6X2aKlbhYlAR_ppSyMdMPqz_aI/edit?usp=sharing) is manually maintained for the City of Los Angeles Cases information based on what the LA County Department of Public Health reports, and is updated by the `sync-la-cases-data.py` DAG.

 ### Disclaimer
 We are using the Johns Hopkins University data for our ETL and ESRI feature services.
 Their disclaimer is below: